Robins feed their babies

 Signs of Distress (Intervene):

-If a bird exhibits signs of distress, the correct protocol is to place it in a dark, quiet, and well-ventilated cardboard box.
-Do not offer food or water, as improper feeding can cause aspiration or death.
-Immediately contact a licensed wildlife rehabilitator or local department of natural resources for further instructions.
+If a bird demonstrates distress, the first step is to place the bird in a dark and calm environment.
+This means you should put the bird in a quiet and well-ventilated cardboard box.
+Do not give food and do not give water.
+Improper feeding can cause the bird to choke and die.
+Call a licensed wildlife rehabilitator or your local department of natural resources immediately.